zzzmate/invite-system/README.md

 Features:

-- Every 5 minute can the user invite somebody. <- If he invites somebody before the cooldown expires, then it just redirects the user to register.php.
+- Every 5 minute can the user invite somebody. <- If the user invites somebody before the cooldown expires, then it just redirects the user to register.php.
 - In the index.php u can:
                         - Copy ur invite code.
                         - Get ur current mail.